ostroproject/ostro-os/doc/howtos/booting-and-installation.rst

 #.
 Finally, click on the "Start" arrow button and your new virtual machine will start
    booting the Ostro OS reference image and auto-login as root, no password is required.

-Alternatively, you can create the Virtual Machine yourself and use the ``.vdi`` file format.

-#.
-Open the VirtualBox program and start by creating a new machine, give it a name
-   (such as "Ostro OS build#"), select "Linux" for the VM type, and "Fedora (64-bit)" for the version.
-Click next.
-#.
-Use a minimum of 256MB RAM for the memory configuration.
-You can increase this if your application needs more.
-Click next.
-#.
-Select "Use an existing virtual hard disk file", click on the folder icon and select the ``.vdi`` file you downloaded
-   or created, and select "Create" to create the hard drive.
-#.
-Click on the System options and remove all the boot order options other than the "Hard Disk", and check "Enable EFI (special OSes only)".
-   While still on the system configuration, click on the "Acceleration" tab and verify that "Enable VT-x/AMX-V" (HW virtualization support) is checked.
-Click OK.
-#.
-Finally, you can start the new virtual machine as described above.

 If booting fails with a kernel panic, verify you’re using VirtualBox version 5.0.2 or later.
-You can shut the machine down by either using the :command:`shutdown now` within the running Ostro OS image, or by using the VirtualBox menu Machine/ACPI-shutdown.
+You can shut the machine down by either using the :command:`shutdown now` command within the running Ostro OS image, or by using the VirtualBox menu Machine/ACPI-shutdown.